Waqarahb786/Liver-Cancer-Detection/README.md

-# MedAssist-Liver: an AI-powered Liver Tumor Segmentation Tool
+an AI-powered Liver Tumor Segmentation Tool

 Liver cancer is a significant global health concern.
 Automated liver tumor segmentation remains to be a challenging tasks that demands more research.
 Read more about the background [here](documentation/research.md).